alifuk/CZ_4079/README.md

 ## Task 8 - decorator
 - Přes debugger si prokrokujte celý [decorator_example.py](https://github.com/alifuk/CZ_4079/blob/main/decorator_example.py) příklad
 - Udělejte screenshot, z nějakého kroku během debugu, a tento screenshot vložte do readme ve Vašem repozitáři.
 Jak vložit obrázek vidíte v tomto readme souboru

+ENG
+- Step through the entire [decorator_example.py](https://github.com/alifuk/CZ_4079/blob/main/decorator_example.py) example using a debugger.
+- Take a screenshot at any point during debugging, and add this screenshot to the README in your repository.
+Instructions on how to insert an image are provided in the README file.